 Some people don’t have regular periods.
 Intense exercise or certain medical conditions can lead to irregular periods.
 Irregular periods can also occur in people who are:

-Endometriosis affects 1 in 10 women between the ages of 15 and 49, estimates the American College of Obstetricians and Gynecologists.
-They note 30 to 50 percent of people with the disorder will experience infertility.
+Endometriosis affects 1 in 10 women between the ages of 15 and 49, estimates the American College of Obstetricians and Gynecologists (ACOG).
+The ACOG notes that 30 to 50 percent of people with the disorder will experience infertility.

 These noncancerous tumors develop between the layers of tissue in your uterus.
-Many females will develop at least one fibroid during their lifetime.
-In fact, by age 50, 70 percent of white women and 80 percent of African-American women will develop one, reports the National Institutes of Health.
+Many people with a uterus will develop at least one fibroid during their lifetime.

-This is a series of symptoms that typically occur in the week or two before the start of a period.
+Premenstrual syndrome (PMS) is a series of symptoms that typically occur 1 to 2 weeks before the start of a period.
 Symptoms can include:

 - severe mood shifts